-36 The first level of changes structural - are the most visible, and include policies which guide governments, organisations or others' actions, practices or habits of groups, and how money, people, knowledge, information and other assets are distributed.
-The second level of changes - relational - are less apparent.
+The first level of changes, structural, are the most visible, and include policies which guide governments, organisations or others' actions, practices or the habits of groups, and how money, people, knowledge, information and other assets are distributed.
+The second level of changes relational are less apparent.
 These include relationships and the quality of connections between those involved in the system, and power dynamics or the distribution of formal or informal decision-making powers or influences amongst individuals or groups.
-Finally are the third level of changes - transformative - which are implicit.
+Finally are the third level of changes transformative which are implicit.
 These concern the powerful but unarticulated beliefs, assumptions or narratives that influence what we think or do.
-See www.efc.issuelab.org/resources/30855/30855.pdf engaging in the systems, processes and cultures of our political life as much as practical action.
-When looked at as a whole, any social justice issue can feel overwhelming, and we may feel lost as to where to begin to seek change.
-Change often happens through small steps.
-If our justice-seeking is rooted in relationship, both with those who have first-hand experience and those who have decision-making power and the ability to make change happen, then we are better able to focus our actions on making a difference.
-As we seek to influence structural change, our key questions might be: Have we identified where the decision-making power is in relation to this issue?
-Who has the power and ability to make change?
-Who are our potential partners or collaborators in this work?
-What is in our power to do?
-Examples include: campaigning, lobbying, awareness raising
+See efc.issuelab.org/resources/30855/30855/30855.pdf, accessed 6 March 2023 narrative to change existing residents' narratives about asylum seekers, a dominant message of fear of 'the other' undermined successful resettlement in some places.
+In contrast, Poverty Truth Commissions are about building relationships between people who have power and those who are made vulnerable by particular circumstances.
+The quality of those relationships enables those with experience of poverty to share the reality of particular systems or policies and influence those who have more power to change them for everyone - structural, relational and transformative level change happening together.
+As a Church and a body of individuals, being in relationship, working locally, nationally and with global partners, we should consider what is ours to do in the changes needed at structural, relational and transformative levels to unlock complex problems.